What's

 * On the client in cookies - The size is limited (generally around 4KB X 20 cookies per domain so a total of 80KB) and the content may not be secure unless encrypted which is difficult but not impossible using JavaScript.

 * On the client in the page - This can be done securely but can be problematic and difficult to work with.
-See my blog entry on
+See my blog entry on Storing State on the Client for more details on this topic.

 * On the client file system - This can be done if the client grants access to the browser to write to the local file system.
 Depending on your uses cases this may be necessary but caution is advised.